 Aside from military-grade security measures, WeVPN does offer top-notch security and privacy features.
 While we were evaluating their application, we found the following unique features:

-Kill Switch: A technology used to terminate internet access if a sudden drop in the VPN connection occurred.
+- Kill Switch: A technology used to terminate internet access if a sudden drop in the VPN connection occurs.
 In other words, if the VPN suddenly fails, the kill switch cuts off the internet and prevents any browsing activities from flowing back through the ISP’s servers.

-WeBlock: This is practically an ad-blocker, which prevents ads from popping up every second and ruin users’ browsing experience in the process.
+- WeBlock: This is practically an ad-blocker, which prevents ads from popping up every second and ruining users’ browsing experience in the process.
 However, the technology also blocks malware, viruses, and any malicious software that may target a user’s device.

 Security features and encryption are very important when it comes to evaluating a VPN provider.
 But that doesn’t mean that it’s safe already.
 There’s still more to check, and it’s represented in the following tests: